AB Linas Agro Group: notification on transactions in the issuer's securities by the managers and persons closely associated with the managers of the Company

-AB Linas Agro Group, ISIN code LT0000128092 (hereinafter - the Company), received notifications from the Company's executives and the persons closely related to the executives regarding the transactions in the Company's securities (enclosed).
+AB Linas Agro Group, ISIN code LT0000128092 (hereinafter - the Company, the Issuer), received notifications from the Company's executives and the persons closely related to the executives regarding the transactions in the Issuers' securities (enclosed).

 Additional information: